cloudposse/terraform-aws-components/modules/eks/karpenter/README.md

 :::info

 The Node Interruption Handler is not the same as the Node Termination Handler.
-The latter works fine and cleanly shuts down the node in 2 minutes.
-The former gets advance notice, so it can have 5-10 minutes to shut down a node.
+The latter is always enabled and cleanly shuts down the node in 2 minutes in response to a Node Termination event.
+The former gets advance notice that a node will soon be terminated, so it can have 5-10 minutes to shut down a node.

 :::

 For more details, see refer to [Karpenter docs](https://karpenter.sh/v0.27.5/concepts/deprovisioning/#interruption)

-To enable Node Interruption, set `var.interruption_handler_enabled` to `true`.
-This will enable a SQS queue and a set of Event Bridge rules to handle interruption with Karpenter.
+To enable Node Interruption handling, set `var.interruption_handler_enabled` to `true`.
+This will create an SQS queue and a set of Event Bridge rules to deliver interruption events to Karpenter.

 ## Custom Resource Definition (CRD) Management